To affect or strike with paralysis or palsy.

 The motor nerve of the diaphragm.
 The phrenic nerve fibers originate in the cervical spinal column (mostly C4) and travel through the cervical plexus to the diaphragm.

-A physician specializing in physical medicine and rehabilitation.
+A physician specializing in rehabilitation medicine.
 Physiatrists help restore optimal function to people with injuries to the muscles, bones, tissues and nervous system.

 A trained rehabilitation professional who promotes optimal health function and independence by teaching exercises and other physical activities to aid in rehabilitation and maximize physical ability with less pain.